 I grew up as a wrestler in Pennsylvania, where the sport is the closest thing to a modern day religion.
-Watching in person as head coach Cael Sanderson and the Penn State wrestling team won seven of the last eight NCAA team national championships is just the icing on top for a sport I’ll always support, but even all of that success pales in comparison to what a 6-year-old boy named Nick Trotter is doing with the Macomb Little Bombers wrestling team.
+Watching as head coach Cael Sanderson and the Penn State wrestling team won eight of the last nine NCAA team national championships is just the icing on top for a sport I’ll always support, but even all of that success pales in comparison to what a 7-year-old boy named Nick Trotter is doing with the Macomb Little Bombers wrestling team.

 Born in the Ukraine without feet and missing his left hand, Nick was adopted by Chris and Mindy Trotter in the fall of 2013 to join their family and three other siblings.
 He’s just like your typical young kid who loves to play sports and be outside, but Nick may have found his calling as a wrestler, and he’s proving it on the mat.